39 Most Colorful & Active Types of Tetras to Intrigue Aquarists

 Ruby tetras need more attention to water conditions than other tetras.
 They favor a blackwater setup with soft, slightly acidic water.

-14. Ember Tetra (Hyphessobrycon amandae)
+14. Blue Tetra

-Blue tetras break the common tetra mold by having a single color.
+Blue tetras (Boehlkea fredcochui) break the common tetra mold by having a single color.
 The body comes in either blue or purple, with darker saturation along the lateral line.
 However, if you catch them just so in the light, their natural iridescence shines.

 Blue tetras fall into the average length of 2.3 inches (5.8 cm).
 Provided you keep their water quality pristine, you’ll get to enjoy them for about 3-4 years (not too shabby).
 Make sure you keep a school of at least six.